hrmnjt/sttp/content/blog/2023-11-30-pbe-basics.md

 +++
-title = "pbe (abbr. personalized blogging environment)" date = 2023-11-30
+title = "pbe: setting up basics" date = 2023-11-30
+description = "personal log of website changes focusing on core functionalities"
 +++

-The term "PBE" is a play on the an acronym IDE i.e. Integrated Development Environment.
+The term "PBE" is a play on the an acronym IDE i.e. Integrated Development Environment and abbreviation for "personalized blogging environment".
 The core idea of the post to check on all personalizations I wanted to do on this blogging setup and also stay as reference to how certain elements on the website might behave.

 ## why the hell did it take you 10 months to do this?